akhan04230225/AnsarWebsitePlugins/README.md

 - Add new cities with latitude, longitude and a page link.
 - Remove existing cities.

 When rendered, hovering a pin causes it to glow.
-Clicking a pin will take visitors to the page associated with that city.
+Clicking a pin opens the page associated with that city in a new tab.